aaronergreen/jumpstarts/_about/contact.md

 *   once we get to 20 Featured Startups in 2017 we are done — and we <u>won’t</u> offer JumpStarts again.

-**First, let's figure out if we're all on the same page:** <br>Click the button.
-Fill out the form.
-We'll follow-up within 24hrs.
+**Let's figure out if we're all on the same page.**

 <div class="tc">
-<a href="https://aaron327.typeform.com/to/krnHey"  target="_blank" class="link bg-white dark-red br-pill ba ph3 pv2 dib mr4">Become 1-of-20 Featured Startups</a>
+<a href="https://aaron327.typeform.com/to/cnSZvK"  target="_blank" class="link bg-white dark-red br-pill ba ph3 pv2 dib mr4">Grab a 10 minute call</a>
 </div>